-On behalf of the Board of Directors of Duty Free International Limited (“DFI” or “Company”, and together with its subsidiaries, the “Group”), I am pleased to present to you our annual report and audited financial statements for the financial year ended 28 February 2017 ("FY2017").
+On behalf of the Board of Directors of Duty Free International Limited (“DFI” or “Company”, and together with its subsidiaries, the “Group”), I am pleased to present to you our annual report for the financial year ended 28 February 2018 (“FY2018”).

 OUTLOOK AND STRATEGY

-In closing, I would like to thank all our shareholders for your endless support and confidence in DFI.
-We will continue to work hard in building sustainable growth and value to achieve greater heights and long term returns to all our valued stakeholders.
+To our shareholders, we appreciate your unwavering support and confidence in DFI.
+We are committed to ensure that we will have enduring sustainable growth and will seek potential opportunities to create value and long term returns to all our stakeholders.